flleeppyy/haste-server/about.md

 ## Privacy

-While the contents of hastebin.com are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
+While the contents of haste.fleepy.tv are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
 Post things at your own risk.
 Not responsible for any loss of data or removed pastes.